wbayever-vcw/plot/docs/features/marks.md

 * *context*: the context

 The function is expected to return a single SVG node, or null or undefined if no output is desired for the current facet.
 Typically, it returns a [G element](https://developer.mozilla.org/en-US/docs/Web/SVG/Element/g), with a child node (say, a [circle element](https://developer.mozilla.org/en-US/docs/Web/SVG/Element/circle)) for each valid data point.

+You can extend or replace this method by specifying a render transform with the mark’s **render** option.
+The render transform will be called with the five arguments described above and a sixth argument:

+* *next*: the next render method in the chain

 The *index* is an array of indices in the channels, that represent the points to be drawn in the current facet.
 The *scales* object contains the scale functions, indexed by name, and an additional scales property with the scales descriptors, also indexed by name.